DanielTeshager/employee-poll/README.md

 # Employee Polls

 Employee Polls is a web application that allows employees to participate in polls and share their opinions on various topics.
-It provides a user-friendly interface for creating polls, voting on them, and viewing the poll results.
+It provide interface for creating polls, voting on them, and viewing the poll results.
 The application is built using React and Redux.

 ## Features